 Perhaps because I can not travel to Italy right now, (I was scheduled to travel to Venice in April) all things Italian feel very precious to me.
 I dream of the day I can once again experience la dolce vita, as I revel in photographs from past trips.
-Meanwhile, I quench my Italian-flavored wanderlust with a glass (or three) of prosecco.
-And since next week is National Prosecco Week, it’s the perfect time to share with you some of the prosecco wines I’ve been drinking and feel confident about recommending.
-We may not be able to have an Italian experience now, but we can travel to Italy through a glass of prosecco!
+Meanwhile, I quench my Italian-flavored wanderlust with a glass (or three) of Prosecco, a sparkling wine synonymous with Italy.

+Next week is National Prosecco Week.
+It’s the perfect time to share some of the Prosecco wines I have tried and feel confident about recommending.
+We may not be able to have an Italian experience, but we can travel to Italy through a glass of prosecco!

 Travel to Italy Through a Glass of Prosecco

-If you’ve ever been to Venice you’ve been very close to the prosecco wine production region.
-All prosecco comes from the Veneto and Friuli regions of northeast Italy.
+All prosecco comes from the Veneto and Friuli regions of Northeast Italy.
 In fact, you could easily visit Venice and include a side trip to the Prosecco hills.
-In 2019, the Prosecco HIlls between the towns of Valdobbiadene and Conegliano became a recognized UNESCO World Heritage landscape of cultural significance.
+The Prosecco Hills between the towns of Valdobbiadene and Conegliano, became a recognized UNESCO World Heritage landscape of cultural significance, in 2019.

 Prosecco is Italy’s most famous sparkling wine.
 It must be made of 85% Glera grapes and can be 15% other local white wine grapes.
-All prosecco is produced in the northeast in the region between the Veneto and Friuli-Giulia, while the best prosecco is from a sub-region called Valdobbiadene
+While all Prosecco is produced in Northeast Italy in the region between Veneto and Friuli-Giulia, the best Prosecco is from a sub-region called Valdobbiadene

 How Is Prosecco Made?

 Prosecco is fermented in a large pasteurization tank.
 This is called the tank method or Metodo Italiano.
-After the second fermentation in a pasteurization tank, it is bottled.
-Prosecco is a wine meant to be fruity and fresh, and meant to be drunk young.
+After the second fermentation in the pasteurization tank, the wine is bottled.
+Prosecco is a wine that is fruity and fresh, and meant to be drunk young.
 If you’d like to compare Prosecco to other sparkling wines, check out this article, Sparkling Wines Around The World

-However, just as you can not label French sparkling wine champagne unless the grapes are actually grown in the Champagne region of France, you can’t label Italian sparkling wine prosecco unless the grapes are grown in the Veneto region of Italy.
+Just as you can not label French sparkling wine Champagne unless the grapes are actually grown in the Champagne region of France, you can’t label Italian sparkling wine Prosecco unless the grapes are grown in the Veneto region of Italy.

 All prosecco is produced under strict guidelines designated to ensure quality and authenticity.
-The two main designations are as follows:
+The two main designations are DOC and DOCG.